 Like said before, a lot of new businesses don’t have the time to devote to data entry.
 You can offer your services to these businesses and take the hard work off their plate!
 You can also go through a data entry company like these on FlexJobs.

-As a freelancer, I’m completely in charge of my own time.
+In conclusion, as a freelancer, I’m completely in charge of my own time.
 I can sleep in, take days off when I want, and work from everywhere.
-This is my dream job, and I’m living it right now at age 22.
+This is my dream job, and I’m living it in my twenties.
 I got a head start by freelancing my way through college, but that doesn’t mean you can’t jump on the freelancer revolution right now.